“There is another world, but it is in this one.” – William Butler Yeats

 I give in.
 I take the laptop on my knees and start scrolling up and down to convince myself there is a story after all.
-My name appears in most paragraphs and it makes me sick.
+My name appears in most paragraphs.
 I can feel his gaze and then his breath on my shoulder.
-I’m shivering again, but try to control myself.
 There is one last paragraph at the end that I hadn’t seen the first time.

-“Jesus.
-You made the dragon vanish, but let me live.
+“Interesting.
+You made it all vanish for good, but let me live.
 I see what you mean now.
 You’d make the perfect boyfriend.”

 He ignores that.

 How do I still feel stupid around him?

 I’m just about to laugh, but I can’t.

-“Well, I’m not leaving, I tell him.
+I do the maths quickly.
 I’ll never find another guy who goes clubbing, reads my mind and writes like a god.
 On top of that, he can boil an egg, too.

 He goes to the kitchen and I go through the text one more time.

 I’m standing by the kitchen’s door.

 He is so good-looking.
 Shame about the distorted reality.